-My grandparents being first generations in the US, my time spent with them was saturated in tradition.
 I now cherish those memories of being together to make a meal, or to preserve food to eat throughout the year.

 My hope is for us all to gather intentionally, to relish moments of enjoyment around food, and to learn a few kitchen tricks along the way.

 Community is at the core of living intentionally.
 Coming together to enjoy a meal and celebrate life is believed to be the secret sauce for maintaining joy in some cultures.
 I highly encourage the opportunity to learn from our ancestors or bygone eras.
 I find joy in inspiring others to connect with the process of sourcing, cooking, and sharing meals.
 Family style is my favorite style.